Coordinate recognition: General theory, Groups, and other surprises: Abstract

 \section{Abstract}

-A class of structures \emph{recognizes coordinates} if any reduced product of structures from said class witnesses a certain kind of rigidity phenomena.
+A class of structures \emph{recognizes coordinates} if any reduced product of structures from said class witnesses a certain kind of rigidity phenomenon.
 We provide several equivalent characterizations of this property.
 This property has (at least) two remarkable consequences, one set-theoretic and one model-theoretic, for reduced products of structures of the said class.
-First, under appropriate set-theoretic assumptions every isomorphism between such reduced products associated with the Fr\' echet ideal lifts (modulo a finite change) to an isomorphism between products of the original structures.
+First, under appropriate set-theoretic assumptions every isomorphism between such reduced products associated with the Fr\'echet ideal lifts (modulo a finite change) to an isomorphism between products of the original structures.
 Second, with an additional mild assumption, it implies a strong quantifier elimination result.
 Of note, we show that a class recognizes coordinates if and only if an individual formula witnesses a certain syntactic property.
 We also consider many concrete classes of structures and determine whether or not they recognize coordinates.
-We place heavy emphasis on well known classes of groups, but we also discuss other classes of structures.
+We place heavy emphasis on well-known classes of groups, such as permutation groups, acylindircally hyperbolic groups, quasisimple groups, free products, and graph products, but we also discuss other classes of structures.